In-depth reviews

 The DS 3 is better suited to smaller city streets, we feel, because faster driving really is not its forte.
 There aren’t many thrills to be had, either, given that the light steering is devoid of feeling, although it does make this small SUV easy to manoeuvre around town.

-The DS 3 comes with the option of a frugal 1.2-litre 3-cylinder petrol or fully-electric power.
-If you’re going to go with petrol power, the PureTech 130 is the pick of the bunch.
-It’s the more powerful version of the turbocharged 1.2-litre three-pot that revs cleanly and even sounds a little sporty.
-We did find the 8-speed automatic gearbox that’s paired with the PureTech 130 engine can feel a bit sluggish at higher speeds but it’s fine when in town.
+The DS 3 has the option of a frugal 1.2-litre 3-cylinder petrol or fully-electric power.
+If you’re going to go with petrol power, the PureTech 100 is the pick of the bunch.
+Despite being the least powerful DS 3 it’s a torquey engine with plenty of mid-range pulling power that copes well in town, and only needs working a little harder on faster A roads and Motorway speeds to keep up with traffic.
+The more powerful PureTech 130 comes exclusively with an eight-speed automatic gearbox, which can feel a bit sluggish at higher speeds, and isn’t as smooth as we’d like around town when trundling through traffic and when parking.

-Meanwhile the electric DS 3 E-Tense doesn’t leap forward or pin you back in your seat like the fastest EVs we’ve tested.
-Instead it feels more natural when accelerating, with similar off-the-line progression to a petrol DS 3 with an automatic transmission.
+Meanwhile, the electric DS 3 E-Tense doesn’t leap forward or pin you back in your seat like the fastest EVs we’ve tested.
+Instead, it feels more natural when accelerating, with a similar off-the-line progression to a petrol DS 3 with an automatic transmission.

 0-62mph acceleration and top speed

-There is the choice of either a 1.2-litre three cylinder petrol engine or an all-electric powertrain available in the DS 3.
-The petrol engine range kicks off with the PureTech 100 that produces 99bhp, is paired with a six-speed manual gearbox and is only available in the base Performance Line spec.
-0-62mph in this DS 3 takes 10.9 seconds, while the top speed stands at 112mph.
+There is the choice of either a 1.2-litre three-cylinder petrol engine or an all-electric powertrain available in the DS 3.
+The petrol engine range starts with the PureTech 100 and is only available in the base Performance Line spec.
+The standard six-speed manual gearbox helps make the most of the 100bhp output of this engine, and its 0-62mph of 10.9 seconds is perfectly capable of keeping up with traffic.
+The top speed stands at 112mph.

 Unlike some EVs, the DS 3 E-Tense isn’t that much faster than its petrol-powered counterparts.
 The single electric motor that drives the front wheels (just as in the PureTech 100 and 130 editions) produces 154bhp and 260Nm, but due to the extra weight of the 54kWh battery pack, this version takes nine seconds to hit 62mph.
 It then maxes out at a limited top speed of 93mph.